armory/docs-cdaas/content/en/get-started/lambda/index.md

 Use the link provided by the CLI to observe your deployment's progression in the [CD-as-a-Service Console](https://console.cloud.armory.io/deployments).

 In this second deployment, you see that CD-as-a-Service paused deployment to prod.
-Click the **Approve** button in each prod node to continue deployment.
+Click the **Approve** button in the `staging` node to continue deployment.

 {{< figure src="manual-constraint.webp"  width="80%" height="80%" >}}